-The effective tax rate of 21% for the second quarter of fiscal 2016 was greater than the estimated annual effective tax rate of 18% primarily due to changes in our estimates made in the second quarter of fiscal 2016 related to foreign earnings taxed at rates that are less than the United States federal tax rate.
-Additionally, the estimated annual effective tax rate for fiscal 2016 reflects the benefit of the retroactive reinstatement of the United States federal research and development credit recorded discretely during the first quarter of fiscal 2016.
-The annual effective tax rate of 19% for fiscal 2015 reflected the NDRC fine of \$975 million, which was not deductible for tax purposes and was substantially attributable to a foreign jurisdiction, and a \$61 million tax benefit as a result of a favorable tax audit settlement with the Internal Revenue Service, both of which were accounted for discretely to January 1, 2014 through December 31, 2014.
-As a result of the reinstatement, the annual effective tax rate for fiscal 2015 related to fiscal 2014.
-Unrecognized tax benefits were\$154 million and \$40 million at March 27, 2016 and September 27, 2015, respectively.
+The effective tax rate of 15% for the third quarter of fiscal 2016 was less than the estimated annual effective tax rate of 17% primarily due to a \$101 million tax benefit recorded discretely in the third quarter resulting from a worthless stock deduction on a domestic subsidiary of our former QMT division, partially offset by changes in our estimates made in the third quarter of fiscal 2016 related to foreign earnings taxed at rates that are less than the United States federal tax rate and the benefit of the retroactive reinstatement of the United States federal research and development credit recorded discretely during the first quarter of fiscal 2016 related to fiscal 2015.
+The annual effective tax rate of 19% for fiscal 2015 reflected the NDRC fine of \$975 million, which was not deductible for tax purposes and was substantially attributable to a foreign jurisdiction, and a \$61 million tax benefit as a result of a favorable tax audit settlement with the Internal Revenue Service, both of which were accounted for discretely in the second quarter of fiscal 2015.
+During the first quarter of fiscal 2015, the United States government reinstated the federal research and development tax credit retroactively to January 1, 2014 through December 31, 2014.
+As a result of the reinstatement, the annual effective tax rate for fiscal 2015 also reflected a tax benefit of \$101 million in the first quarter of fiscal 2015 related to fiscal 2014.
+Unrecognized tax benefits were \$210 million and \$40 million at June 26, 2016 and September 27, 2015, respectively.
 Certain of our existing tax positions are expected to continue to generate an increase in unrecognized tax benefits through fiscal 2016.
+We believe that it is reasonably possible that the total amounts of unrecognized tax benefits at June 26, 2016 may increase or decrease in the next 12 months.